sriramab/gamamanual/G__DefininUserInteraction.md

 user\_commands can also accept inputs, in order to create more interesting commands for the user.
 This uses the `user_input` statement (and not operator), which is basically the same as a temporary variable declaration whose value is asked to the user.
 Example:

-As `user_panel̀` is a specialization of `state`, the modeler has the possibility to describe several panels and choose the one to open depending on some condition, using the same syntax than for finite state machines :
+As `user_panel` is a specialization of `state`, the modeler has the possibility to describe several panels and choose the one to open depending on some condition, using the same syntax than for finite state machines :
   * either adding `transitions` to the user\_panels,
   * or setting the `state` attribute to a new value, from inside or from another agent.

-This ensures a great flexibility for the design of the user interface proposed to the user, as it can be adapted to the different stages of the simulation, etc..
+This ensures a great flexibility for the design of the user interface proposed to the user, as it can be adapted to the different stages of the simulation, etc...

-Follows a simple example, where, every 10 steps, and depending on the value of an attribute called « advanced », either the basic or the advanced panel is proposed.
+Follows a simple example, where, every 10 steps, and depending on the value of an attribute called "advanced", either the basic or the advanced panel is proposed.

 ```
 species user control:user_only {
    user_panel default initial: true {